Ernesto Miranda: Attack on Patricia Weir and Supreme Court

 Despite the printed statement on top of the sheets that Miranda used to write his confession, "with full knowledge of my legal rights," he was not informed of his right to have an attorney present, nor of his right to remain silent when he was arrested or before his interrogation.
-73-year-old Alvin Moore was assigned to represent him at his trial.
+73-year-old Alvin Moore was assigned to represent Miranda at trial.
 The trial was conducted in mid-June 1963 before Maricopa County Superior Court Judge Yale McFate.

 Moore objected to entering the confession by Miranda as evidence during the trial but was overruled.
-Mostly because of the confession, Miranda was convicted of rape and kidnapping and sentenced to 20 to 30 years in prison on both charges.
-Moore appealed to the Arizona Supreme Court, but the conviction was upheld there.
+Miranda was convicted of rape and kidnapping, based largely on the confession, and sentenced to 20 to 30 years in prison on both charges.
+Moore appealed to the Arizona Supreme Court, where the conviction was upheld.

 Filing as a pauper, Miranda submitted his plea for a writ of certiorari, or request for review of his case to the U.S. Supreme Court in June 1965.
-After Alvin Moore was unable to continue representing Miranda because of health reasons, the American Civil Liberties Union (ACLU) attorney Robert J. Corcoran asked John J. Flynn, a criminal defense attorney, to serve pro bono, along with his partner, John P. Frank, and associates Paul G. Ulrich and Robert A. Jensen of the law firm Lewis & Roca in Phoenix to represent Miranda.
-They wrote a 2,500-word petition for certiorari arguing that Miranda's Fifth Amendment rights had been violated, and they submitted it to the United States Supreme Court.
+After Alvin Moore was unable to continue representing Miranda because of health reasons, American Civil Liberties Union (ACLU) attorney Robert J. Corcoran asked John J. Flynn, a criminal defense attorney, to serve pro bono, along with his partner, John P. Frank, and associates Paul G. Ulrich and Robert A. Jensen of the law firm Lewis & Roca in Phoenix to represent Miranda.
+They wrote a 2,500-word petition for certiorari arguing Miranda's Fifth Amendment rights had been violated, and they submitted the document to the United States Supreme Court.